-Career Advisors:
+Career Advisor:

-Located in NTDP C-111 and Chestnut Hall 103, these advisors help you with career planning, major selection, resume writing, interviewing skills, internship and full-time employment securement.
+Located in NTDP C-111 and Chestnut Hall 103, this advisor helps you with career planning, major selection, resume writing, interviewing skills, internship and full-time employment.
 You can schedule an appointment in person or via 940-565-2105.